 Alexander Skouras is a Greek-American free-market advocate and a political manager.
 He has been involved in local and national elections in Greece and a Republican Presidential Primary campaign in the US.
 Most notably, he was the Washington State Executive Director for the Ron Paul 2012 Presidential Campaign, and a Campaign Manager of a successful 2012 parliamentary campaign in Greece.
 Recently he joined the Atlas Network as Program Associate for International Relations where he is leading a project that aims to strengthen the pro-liberty movement in Greece, manages our Global Outreach social media campaigns, operates a global syndication project, and cultivates network relations.
 Alexander holds a Bachelor’s degree in Marketing from the American College of Greece and a Master’s degree in Political Management from the George Washington University.

-Matt Warner works alongside the programs and communications teams to strategically and effectively communicate and deliver Atlas’s many services designed to strengthen pro-liberty think tanks throughout the world.
+Matt Warner is Vice President of Programs and Institute Relations and works with the programs and institute relations teams to strategically and effectively deliver Atlas’s many services designed to strengthen pro-liberty think tanks throughout the world.
 Prior to joining Atlas, Matt served in several policy and leadership positions at free-market organizations including the James Madison Institute in Florida and the American Legislative Exchange Council in Washington, D.C.
 His work has been published in the Washington Times, Forbes.com, Budget & Tax News, as well as many daily and weekly newspapers throughout the U.S. He has testified before several state legislative bodies on issues related to expanding liberty for individuals, particularly in educational choice and energy policy.
 Matt holds a bachelor’s degree in political science from Florida State University and a master’s degree in economics from George Mason University.